GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Life.
 Survival.
     - Liberty.
 Consent.
     - Happiness.
 Freedom, Choice.
 - [Three poisons](https://en.wikipedia.org/wiki/Three_poisons).
 3. The three poisons (_trivisa_) of Buddhism are at the root of suffering (_dukkha_) and at the center of the Wheel of Life (_bhavacakra_), i.e. the symbolic representation of cyclic existence (_samsara_).
 Each is a _klesha_, i.e. a mental state that cloud the mind and manifest in unwholesome actions.
 These 3 are considered to be the root of all the other _kleshas_.
-They are the root of _tanha_ (craving), and thus are part of the cause of _dukkha_ (suffering, pain, unsatisfactoriness).
+They are the root of [_tanha_](https://en.wikipedia.org/wiki/Ta%E1%B9%87h%C4%81) (craving), and thus are part of the cause of [_dukkha_](https://en.wikipedia.org/wiki/Du%E1%B8%A5kha) (suffering, pain, unsatisfactoriness).
-    - _Moha_.
+    - _Avidya_ or _Moha_.
 Delusion.
 Confusion.
 Bewilderment.
 Ignorance.
 Chaos.
 Related to Vanity, Despair, Hubris, & Sloth of the 7 Sins.
         - Represented as a pig 🐖.
         - Opposed by _amoha_ (non-delusion) or _prajna_ (wisdom).
 Related to Prudence & Justice/Morality of the Cardinal Virtues.
 Related to Stoic passions.
     - _Raga_.
 Greed.
 Attachment.
 Desire.
 Sensuality.
 Related to Gluttony, Fornication, & Greed of the 7 Sins.
 Related to Stoic passions.